 About

-Rebekah Pryor is a visual artist, curator and scholar, living and working on the lands of the Boonwurrung/Bunurong and Wurundjeri First Nations Peoples, in and around Melbourne, Australia.
-Her artistic and research practice is interdisciplinary and explores the spatial and iconic potential of the body via a range of media and scholarly disciplines, including philosophy of religion, feminist theory and theology.
-Her book Motherly (SCM Press, 2022), which engages the writing of Luce Irigaray and others to reimagine the maternal body in feminist theology and contemporary art, is a good example of this interdisciplinary approach.
 Rebekah was a finalist in The 65th Blake Prize in 2018 and, from 2015-2018, the curator of Lamppost Gallery, a space dedicated to exploring contemporary art and Christian spirituality.
-Rebekah has worked in teaching and research in the Faculty of Arts at the University of Melbourne for a number of years and, from 2018-2021, was a member of the Arts and Culture Advisory Panel of her local municipal council.
-Currently, Rebekah writes justice education resources for a large international aid and development NGO.
-She is also a member of the Australian Collaborators in Feminist Theologies and an Honorary Postdoctoral Associate at Pilgrim Theological College, University of Divinity (Australia).
+She has worked in teaching and research in the Faculty of Arts at the University of Melbourne for a number of years and, from 2018-2021, was a member of the Arts and Culture Advisory Panel of her local municipal council.
+Other work has been in Communications, writing justice education resources for a large faith-based international aid and development NGO, and in applied science, focusing on the social, economic and ecological implications of environmental horticulture (Landcare in particular) in rural and regional communities.